 Because they despised, shunned, ignored and rejected God’s reconciliation or hand of friendship extended to them!

-On the great Day of Judgement, God will not judge or punish sinners because of their sins or trespasses, but because they rejected God’s free gift of salvation which was purchased and made available to them at such a huge cost, the precious blood of Jesus Christ.
+On the great Day of Judgement, God will not judge or punish sinners because of their sins or trespasses, but because they rejected God’s gift of salvation which was purchased and made available to them at such a huge cost, the precious blood of Jesus Christ.

 It is only the sinners who left this world despising, ignoring and rejecting Christ’s finished work of reconciliation on the cross that will face and experience in full the fierce wrath and judgement of God (John 16:8-9, Heb.
 10:26-27).

 The Scripture queries, “How shall we escape if we neglect so great a salvation, which at the first began to be spoken by the Lord, and was confirmed to us by those who heard Him, God also bearing witness both with signs and wonders, with various miracles, and gifts of the Holy Spirit, according to His own will?”
 (Heb.
 2:3-4 NKJV).

 Although God is no longer angry with sinners or seeking to punish sinners for their sins or imputing to sinners their sins because of Christ’s finished work of reconciliation, yet many sinners are totally unaware of this God’s change of disposition towards them.
 Why?

 Because many believers today are not preaching, spreading, or broadcasting the true gospel of the grace of God, the good news, or the message of reconciliation to sinners!

 The only ministry that Christ has given the believers who have received and experienced His ministry of reconciliation is “the ministry of reconciliation.”